oshodiS/RepoAgent/markdown_docs/repo_agent/doc_meta_info.md

 - The `parse_tree_path` function is essential for establishing the tree path for each node in the hierarchical structure, enabling efficient tree traversal and path identification within the project's metadata.
 ***
 ### FunctionDef get_file_name(self)
-**get_file_name**: The function of get_file_name is to retrieve the file name of an object by extracting the name before the ".py" extension.
+**get_file_name**: The function of get_file_name is to retrieve the file name from the full name of the object.

-**parameters**:
+**Parameters**:
-- `self`: The current object instance.
+- self: The current instance of the object.

 **Code Description**:
+The get_file_name function is defined within the DocItem class in the doc_meta_info.py file.
+It does not take any additional parameters.
+The purpose of this function is to extract the file name from the full name of the object.

-The `get_file_name` function first calls the `get_full_name` function to obtain the full name of the object.
-It then splits the full name using ".py" as the delimiter and returns the part before ".py" concatenated with ".py".
-This effectively extracts the file name of the object.
+The function starts by calling the get_full_name function to retrieve the full name of the object.
+It then splits the full name using the ".py" substring as the delimiter.
+The resulting list contains two elements: the file name without the ".py" extension and an empty string.
+The function retrieves the first element of the list and appends the ".py" extension to it.

+Finally, the function returns the file name.

+**Note**:
-This function is useful for obtaining the file name of an object within the hierarchy without the extension.
+- The get_file_name function assumes that the full name of the object is a valid string representation of the file name.

-**Note**: No additional parameters are required for this function.
+- The function relies on the get_full_name method of the DocItem class to retrieve the full name of the object.

 **Output Example**:
-If the full name of the object is "repo_agent/doc_meta_info.py/DocItem", the function will return "repo_agent/doc_meta_info.py/DocItem.py".
+If the full name of the object is "repo_agent/doc_meta_info.py/DocItem/get_file_name", the function will return "doc_meta_info.py".
 ***
 ### FunctionDef get_full_name(self, strict)
-**get_full_name**: The function of get_full_name is to retrieve the full name of an object by traversing from bottom to top in the object hierarchy.

-**parameters**:
-- `self`: The current object instance.
-- `strict` (optional): A boolean flag indicating whether to handle name duplicates strictly.
-Default is `False`.

-**Code Description**:
-The `get_full_name` function is used to obtain the full name of an object by traversing from the current object to its parent objects.
-It returns a string representing the full name of the object, with each level separated by a forward slash ("/").

-The function first checks if the current object has a parent.
-If it does not, it means that the current object is the top-level object, and its own name is returned as the full name.

-If the `strict` flag is set to `True`, the function handles name duplicates by appending a suffix "(name_duplicate_version)" to the name of the object if there are other objects with the same name in its parent's children.
-This ensures that each object has a unique name in the hierarchy.

-The function then iterates through each parent object, starting from the current object and moving up the hierarchy.
-For each parent object, it retrieves the name of the current object.
-If the `strict` flag is set and there are name duplicates in the parent's children, the function replaces the current object's name with the corresponding name from the parent's children.

-The names of the objects are stored in a list in reverse order, with the current object's name at the beginning of the list.
-Finally, the list is joined with forward slashes to form the full name of the object.

-**Note**:
-- The `strict` flag is optional and defaults to `False`.
-It is used to handle name duplicates in the object hierarchy.
-- The function assumes that the object hierarchy is correctly defined and that each object has a unique name within its parent's children.

-**Output Example**:
-If the current object is named "obj3" and its parent is named "obj2", and there are no name duplicates in the hierarchy, the function will return "obj2/obj3".
+An unknown error occurred while generating this documentation after many tries.
 ***
 ### FunctionDef find(self, recursive_file_path)
 **find**: The function of find is to search for a specific file in the repository hierarchy based on a given list of file paths.